 Pickles in Japan, Tuskemono

 Hello!
-This is the blog How Unique Jpanan!
+It is the blog: How Unique Japan!

 However, the Japanese style indeed has a long history.
-In some trustable theories, the origin of Tuskemono was born around 794 – 1194, known as the Heian era.
+In some trustworthy theories, the origin of Tuskemono was born around 794 – 1194 (the Heian era).

 Why is Tsukemono popular in Japan?